This article contains compensated links; please read my disclaimer for more information.

-Before going on any trip I try to do some research – it gives me the feeling of excitement and anticipation.
-Going on a road trip to France I had a list of things that I wanted to see and lavender fields on Valensole Plateau was one of those things.
-We missed our hiking and plane tour over the Alps in Annecy, we sort of wasted our time in Chateau de Versailles, so I was hoping the lavender fields of Valensole Plateau was going to be the savior of my road trip.
+Before going on any trip, I try to do some research – it gives me the feeling of excitement and anticipation.
+Before our road trip to France, I made a list of things I wanted to see.
+The lavender fields on Valensole Plateau were one of those things.
+We missed our planned hikes and plane tour over the Alps in Annecy.
+We wasted our time in Chateau de Versailles, so I was hoping the lavender fields of Valensole Plateau was going to be the savior of my road trip.

 Valensole Plateau in Provence is an area of 800km2 covered with lavenders.
 The Plateau is situated in the south of the Alpes-de-Haute-Provence and near the Verdon Gorges – France’s Grand Canyon.
 There are several charming villages that you can visit on your day trip.
 If you are staying in South of France Aix-en-Provence, located only 45 miles (70 km) away, is the perfect base for your exploration of Provence, Lavender Fields and Gorges du Verdon.
 YOU CAN READ MY ARTICLE ON AIX-EN-PROVENCE HERE

-The main lavender fields of Provence are centered on, and to the north, of the Luberon and Verdon plateau regions to the north of Aix-en-Provence and Marseille, and to the east of Avignon.
+The main lavender fields of Provence are centered on and to the north of Luberon, Verdon plateau regions to the north of Aix-en-Provence and Marseille, and to the east of Avignon.

 You can visit the Lavender Museum located in Cabrrères-D’avignont – Le Musée de la Lavande, where you also can buy lavender products in their shop.
 There are, however, several shops around the Valensole Plateau where you can get soaps in all shapes, sizes, and forms and dried lavender.